-RedRoseThorns Magazine took an essay I paired with a collage for their issue about HOME/BELONGING.
+RedRoseThorns Magazine took an essay I paired with a collage for their themed issue #2.

 Many of my essays about grief, loss, and healing are tied up with my home, an old barn, in the mountains of upstate New York.